cronitorio/cronitor-sidekiq/README.md

 [Cronitor](https://cronitor.io/) provides dead simple monitoring for cron jobs, daemons, queue workers, websites, APIs, and anything else that can send or receive an HTTP request.
 The Cronitor Sidekiq library provides a drop in integration for monitoring any Sidekiq Job.

-#### NOTE: Version 3.0.0 changes the integration method from 2.x.x.
-This is a breaking change.
-You now add the middleware in the Sidekiq initializer.
-You can opt of out telemetry for specific jobs with a sidekiq_options (see below)
+#### NOTE: Version 3.0.0 changes the integration method from 2.x.x - you now add  middleware in the Sidekiq initializer.
+This significantly reduces the integration overhead, however it is a BREAKING CHANGE.
+Existing users who would like to migrate to Version 3.x.x should [contact support](mailto:support@cronitor.io) for migration help.

 ## Installation